BennerLukas/takeawaste/README.md

 ## Preparation for manual execution
 - Create Anaconda Environment for Python version 3.7
 - Install the requirements.txt
-- load your data in the 'data' directory and adapt the metadata.json when needed.
+- load your data in the 'data' directory and adapt the metadata.json if needed.

 ## Setup
 Run the takeawaste.py file